sacdallago/bio_embeddings/README.md

 - Tobias Olenyi
 - Michael Heinzinger

+Want to add your own model?
+See [contributing](https://docs.bioembeddings.com/latest/contributing/index.html) for instructions.

 ## Non-exhaustive list of tools available (see following section for more details):

 - Fastext